himeshph/nlp_query/README.md

 # nlp_query
 Query a pandas dataframe using plain English language

-People loves NLP and to get hands dirty, have a look at this program
+For People loves NLP and to get hands dirty, have a look at this program

+Level: Basic

 Here we can query a pandas dataframe using plain English Language